Garmin Striker 7sv Review Updated 2020

 The fish finder allows you to move and delete some icons on the screen.
 However, there are some which cannot be removed.
 A specific ‘add’ feature will enable you to add other icons to the home screen.

-The Garmin Striker 7sv fish finder is approximately $469 on Amazon, which is a very reasonable price considering all the advanced features it has.
+The Garmin Striker 7sv fish finder comes at a very reasonable price considering all the advanced features it has.

 What’s in the box

 - 12-pin transducer to a 4-pin sounder adapter cable

 - Transom and trolling motor mounts

 *Check out our review for Best Fish Finder for Kayak